-my family me.
-I turned this boring, dreary basement into a pretty and colorful basement home office for my 30-Day “Junk-Free” January Room Makeover Challenge.
-You said I was biting off more than I could chew, and you know what?
+I turned this boring, dreary basement into a pretty and colorful basement office!
+And if you think I bit off more than I could chew, you know what?

-As you walk back towards the pool table, you start to see a tiny peek of my home office area!
-I added a long Ikea Hugad curtain rod and used a couple shower curtains folded in half to frame out the entrance to my office.
-Later, if I want to get real fancy, I can make real curtains to close it off.
-But for now, I just wanted to frame it out.
+As you walk back towards the pool table, you start to see a tiny peek of my basement office area!
+I added a long Ikea Hugad curtain rod and used a couple shower curtains folded in half to frame out the entrance to my basement office.
 I already had them on hand so I didn’t have to buy those.

 Let’s take a closer look, shall we?

-When you look head-on into my office, this is what it looks like!
+When you look head-on into my basement office, this is what it looks like!

 I feel like I suddenly have this little apartment to myself down here (sans bathroom), but hey–who’s complaining??!

-I can escape the ruckus from my three boys, and retreat to total silence to work!
+I can escape the ruckus from my three boys, and retreat to total silence to work (until they come down, that is… LOL).

-Below is how it looked for a majority of the room challenge.
+Below is how my basement office looked for a majority of the makeover.
 I was so unfocused and a bit overwhelmed.
 I didn’t know which way was UP or DOWN.
 And I was running out of time.
 AND PAINT!

 I felt like I was just shifting things from this place to that place, with no real progress.
 I didn’t know where I wanted to start or what needed to be done when and how.